Compiled by: Wes Porak and John Cimbaro

 Top-water baits around dawn and dusk, white or chartreuse spinner baits, plastic worms, and chrome or "Firetiger" (chartreuse and orange) colored crankbaits can all be successful.
 Fishing shoreline brush and vegetation works well in the spring.
 Anglers that can find submerged islands or sandbars off points will find concentrations of bass, particularly during warmer months of the year.
-Lakes Coulter, SP12 North, and Pine Lake East offer some of the best bass fishing opportunities on the property.
-Catch rates of bass were highest from Coulter Lake at a rate of 1.6 bass/hour.
+Lakes Coulter, SP11, SP12 North, SP12 South and Pine Lake East offer some of the best bass fishing opportunities on the property.
+Angler catch rates for bass were highest from Coulter Lake at a rate of 1.6 bass/hour.

-Mosaic Fish Management Area is located near Ft.
+Mosaic Fish Management Area is located near the town of Ft.
 Meade in Polk County.
-The FMA is only open to public fishing four days a week from Friday through Monday.
+The FMA is only open to public fishing four days a week (Friday - Monday) from 6 AM until 2 PM daily.
 No reservations can be made, so lake permits are allocated on a first-come-first-serve basis.
 Please call (863) 648-3200 for more information about fishing at Mosaic Fish Management Area.

 top of page

 Lake Weohyakapka (Lake Walk-in-Water)